LARS-research/PAS/README.md

-# Pooling Architecture Search for Graph Classification
+# PAS -- Pooling Architecture Search for Graph Classification

 #### This repository is the code for our CIKM 2021 paper: [Pooling Architecture Search for Graph Classification](https://arxiv.org/pdf/2108.10587.pdf)